 1. A copy of the (general) contractor's and roofing contractor's two-year guarantee.
 2. A copy of the roofing manufacturer's standard warranty/guarantee.
-3. Copies of the History of Roofing Installation, Sample Form A; Roof Information Worksheet - Built-Up Roofing, Sample Form B; or Roof Information Worksheet - Single Membrane Roofing, Sample Form E. The A/E shall obtain forms from the Owner and complete all applicable items.
+3. The Contractor shall assist the A/E in preparing the appropriate copies of the History of Roofing Installation, Sample Form A; Roof Information Worksheet -Built-Up Roofing, Sample Form B; or Roof Information Worksheet - Single Membrane Roofing, Sample Form E. The A/E shall obtain forms from the DGS Forms Webpage and complete all applicable items.

+A.19.8.1 One Year Inspection

 Representatives of the Owner (and the A/E), the Contractor, the roofing subcontractor, and the membrane manufacturer shall inspect the roof(s) between nine months and one year before the closing of the General Contractors one year guarantee.
-The Owner shall also have the roof inspected at least three months before the two year guarantee expires and notify the Contractor in writing of any defects noted.
-The Owner shall require that any defects be corrected at least 30 days prior to expiration of the guarantee.